ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: EXPERIMENTAL RESULTS AND DISCUSSION

 \subsection{Experiment Settings}

-{\textbf{Datasets:}} We selected 320 images that employ data argumentation with rotation, scaling and inversion~\cite{39},~\cite{13},~\cite{7} to crop 64 $\times$ 64 sized 173,275 patches from the DLS-NUC~\cite{6}, CVC-09~\cite{47}, ICSRN~\cite{35}, and DVI-2K~\cite{62} datasets.
-Following that, we employ a third-order polynomial degradation model to corrupt the clean data, generating training pairs.
-The training noise level is set with mean 0, and the randomized standard deviation ranges from 0 to 0.15.
-This allows us to accommodate various intensities of real noise interference.
-We constructed three test sets, DLS\_50, ICSRN\_50, and Set12~\cite{68} to widely evaluate destriping performance.

-{\textbf{Implementation Details:}} We used the PyTorch framework to implement the proposed ARCNet model and conducted related comparison experiments on a single 3090 GPU, an Intel Core i7-12700KF CPU, and with 32 GB memory computing platform.
-Meanwhile, we regularized the training by performing the orthogonalization technique~\cite{56}.
-The batch size and epoch size were set as 128 and 100, respectively.
-Our model was optimized by the ADAM method.
-The initial learning rate was 0.001 and gradually decreased to $1\times{{10}^{-6}}$ by the Cosine Annealing strategy.
-The training process took approximately 15h.

-{\textbf{Baselines and Metrics:}} To verify the performance of our method, we compare it to the state-of-the-art infrared image destriping methods.
-Specifically, we compare it with three canonical traditional methods, GF~\cite{1}, UTV~\cite{2}, and LRSID~\cite{3}, and to recent advanced deep learning-based methods, DMRN~\cite{5}, DLS-NUC~\cite{6}, SNRWDNN~\cite{7}, and TSWEU~\cite{8}.
-We retrained TSWEU following the original parameter settings.
-The remaining methods use parameters and weights provided by the authors.
+We compare ASCNet to ten state-of-the-art infrared image destriping methods, including four canonical traditional methods (GF~\cite{1}, UTV~\cite{2}, LRSID~\cite{3} and SEID~\cite{SEID}), and six advanced deep learning-based methods (DMRN~\cite{5}, DLS-NUC~\cite{6}, SNRWDNN~\cite{7}, TSWEU~\cite{8}, Restormer~\cite{Restormer}, and DSCGAN~\cite{DSCGAN}).
+To guarantee an equitable comparison, the model-based methods use the default parameter provided by the authors.
+For learning-based methods that lack weights, we retrained them using the same datasets as our ASCNet and following their original parameter settings.